-Our work to fight racial injustice includes advocacy for the Nashville Community Bail Fund challenging unconstitutional bail policies and with the Tennessee Innocence Project fighting for innocent individuals wrongfully convicted.
-We are also committed to remedy the economic inequalities that pervade marginalized communities, including work with graduates of Corner to Corner/The Academy in Nashville and Advance Memphis/LAUNCH, programs that empower Black micro-entrepreneurs to develop and sustain their own businesses.
+Our work to fight racial injustice includes advocacy for the Nashville Community Bail Fund challenging unconstitutional bail policies and work with the Tennessee Innocence Project to fight for innocent individuals wrongfully convicted.
+We are committed to remedy the systemic economic inequalities that impact marginalized communities, working with graduates of Corner to Corner/The Academy in Nashville and Advance Memphis/LAUNCH in Memphis, programs that empower Black micro-entrepreneurs to develop and sustain their own businesses.

-- Partnering with the Community Legal Center, Vanderbilt Law School, Tennessee Immigrant and Refugee Rights Coalition, and Immigration Equality, lawyers represent individuals in immigration claims, including asylum cases for LGBTQ refugees, cancellation of removal cases, and petitions for U.S. citizenship.
+- Partnering with the Community Legal Center, Vanderbilt Law School, Tennessee Immigrant and Refugee Rights Coalition, and Immigration Equality to represent individuals in immigration claims, including asylum cases for LGBTQ refugees, cancellation of removal cases, and petitions for U.S. citizenship.

-- Preserving income for disabled adults and families with disabled children by representing them on appeals of Supplemental Security Insurance benefit termination, including developing medical proof and representation at an evidentiary hearing before an administrative law judge, with referrals and assistance from the Legal Aid Society of Middle Tennessee.
+- Preserving income for families by representing disabled adults and children in administrative law appeals of Supplemental Security Insurance benefit terminations with referrals and support from the Legal Aid Society of Middle Tennessee.

-- Securing healthcare for low income clients denied eligibility or services by TennCare (Tennessee’s Medicaid program) through representation in contested evidentiary proceedings before administrative law judges and supporting litigation in federal court to address issues related to denial of services in partnership with Tennessee Justice Center.
+- Securing healthcare for low income clients denied eligibility or services by TennCare (Tennessee’s Medicaid program) by representing individuals in contested administrative proceedings and providing support for federal court litigation in partnership with Tennessee Justice Center.

-- Assisting veterans denied medical and retirement benefits who are referred through the National Veterans Legal Services Program, submitting written briefs and materials in support of their claims.
+- Supporting claims for veterans denied medical and retirement benefits who are referred through the National Veterans Legal Services Program.

-- Representing two nonprofits working internationally to develop a COVID 19 vaccine, advising on corporate, tax work, and legal issues surrounding human challenge trials to help create equitable access policy for vaccine candidates.
+- Representing two nonprofits working internationally to develop a COVID 19 vaccine, advising on corporate, tax, and legal issues surrounding human challenge trials to help create equitable access policy for vaccine candidates.

-- A network of nonprofit charter schools in Nashville, advising as general counsel on employment and contracting issues.
+- Advising a network of nonprofit charter schools in Nashville on employment and contracting issues.

-- Expanding legal help to rural areas by answering on-line legal questions through Tennessee Free Legal Answers, with firm lawyers meeting at lunch through the year and supervising up to 30 law students in answering questions at the University of Tennessee College of Law’s Virtual Legal Assistance Clinic.
+- Expanding legal help to rural areas by answering online legal questions through Tennessee Free Legal Answers, with firm attorneys meeting at lunch through the year and supervising up to 30 law students in answering questions at the University of Tennessee College of Law’s Virtual Legal Assistance Clinic.

-- Participating in legal advice clinics, in partnership with our clients International Paper and AutoZone, where attorneys provide legal advice and limited representation in information-only settings; partnering with Memphis Area Legal Services, Legal Aid Society of Middle Tennessee, and the H.E.LP. project at Room In The Inn.
+- Participating in legal advice clinics with our clients International Paper and AutoZone, where we provide legal advice and limited representation in partnership with Memphis Area Legal Services.

 Protect Civil Rights